MicrosoftDocs/customer-insights/topics/python.md

 5. Select **Settings** under your project.
 Your ingestion key is available under **Ingestion Key**.

 > [!NOTE]
-> Leave this tab open in your web browser or copy the key to a clipboard because you will need to use it later.
+> Leave this tab open in your web browser, or copy the key to a clipboard because you will need to use it later.

 ## Integrate the Product Insights SDK into your Python project

 1. [Download](https://download.pi.dynamics.com/sdk/ProductInsightsSenders/pi_python_sdk.zip) the **Product Insights Python SDK**.

 2. Add the SDK to your project's site packages.
-This can either be done at runtime or permanently added to your site packages.
+This can either be done permanently or at runtime or permanently added to your `site-packages` directory.
     - **Permanently**: With the specific Python interpreter you want to use activated, `cd` to your project directory.
 Then, run `python -m easy_install pi_analytics-x.y.z.egg`

-    - **At Runtime**: Put the following code block before any `pi_analytics` import:
+    - **At runtime**: Put the following code block before any `pi_analytics` import:

     ```python
         import sys